roura356a/csk/intl.en-US/User Guide for Genomics Service/AGS workflow/Sample workflow templates.md

       args: ["{{inputs.parameters.message}}"]
 ```

-The preceding workflow prints a hello-hello-hello template that contains three distinct steps.
-The first step named hello1 runs in sequence.
-The next two steps named hello2a and hello2b run in parallel with each other.
-You can run commands in the AGS command-line interface \(CLI\) to display the running records of this workflow specification.
-The following tree-structure diagram shows that the steps hello2a and hello2b are performed in parallel with each other.
+The preceding workflow prints three hellos in different styles.
+The hello-hello-hello template consists of three steps.
+The first step named hello1 runs before the other steps.
+The next two steps named hello2a and hello2b run in parallel.
+You can run commands in the AGS CLI to display the execution records of this workflow specification.
+The following tree-structure diagram shows that the steps hello2a and hello2b are performed in parallel.

 The following output is returned: